TobyKLight/VL.RogueSharp/README.md

 A vvvv gamma wrapper for the open source RogueSharp library by Faron Bracy

-Original library and documentation https://github.com/FaronBracy/RogueSharp Using nuget version 5.0.0 pre2 https://www.nuget.org/packages/RogueSharp/5.0.0-pre2
+Original library and documentation https://github.com/FaronBracy/RogueSharp

+Using this version of the library: nuget 5.0.0 pre2 https://www.nuget.org/packages/RogueSharp/5.0.0-pre2

 //APPLICATION
 RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transaprent.